 “We’ve programmed our GPS to keep us away from anything less than a 13-foot bridge,” says Hannagan, whose RV is 12 ½ feet tall.
 “We plan routes to avoid crazy turns and bad bridges.
 Unlike with a car, you can’t just wing it.”

 In addition to the roadway itself, you’ll want to ensure you have a place to park along the way.
-Retirees Nancy and Allen Fasoldt, who have been RVing for 12 years, have become pros at identifying welcoming overnight parking spots, from the aforementioned Walmarts and Cracker Barrels to casinos and truck stops.
-The number-one rule, according to Nancy Fasoldt, is to call ahead and ask for permission to park overnight.
-And it’s especially important to check given the coronavirus, which led some destinations to close up.
+The Fasoldts have become pros at identifying welcoming overnight parking spots, from the aforementioned Walmarts and Cracker Barrels to casinos and truck stops.
+Even some rest stops on major highways – we’re looking at you, Ohio Turnpike – offer overnight parking for RVs and travel trailers.

 You’ll See More of Your Family While Traveling in an RV

 Relocating in retirement is common.
 Warm-weather states such as Arizona, the Carolinas, and Florida are popular landing spots for retirees.
-But leaving can make it harder to keep up with family.
+But leaving the place where you raised your brood can make it harder to keep up with family.
 That is, unless you retire in an RV.

 You’ll Eat Well in Your RV Travels

-But many RVers also laud the variety of fresh foods and regional specialties they get to sample as they traverse the nation.
+But many RVers also laud the variety of fresh foods and regional specialties they get to sample, either at restaurants or cooking it up in their motorhome as they traverse the nation.

 “We can’t finish this discussion without talking about food,” says Bill Wessels.
 “Oysters in the Pacific Northwest, lobsters in Maine and don’t forget all the Cajun food in Louisiana.
 I can’t get salmon as fresh as in Alaska.”